samuelchiang/auto_tank/README.md

 ### Setup Grafana

 1. Browse Grafana
-	1. Using browser to open ```http://<server ip>:3000/```, default username, password is admin:admin, the web UI will ask you to change the password.
+	1. Using a browser to open ```http://<server ip>:3000/```, default username, password is admin:admin, the web UI will ask you to change the password.
 1. Configure Data Source
 	1. On "Home Dashboard", Add data source > InfluxDB
 		1. URL: `http://influxdb:8086`